-MLB investigates Blue Jays' Kevin Pillar over apparent homophobic slur
+Blue Jays' Kevin Pillar suspended over homophobic slur

 On Thursday, MLB Commissioner Rob Manfred was asked about the incident at the conclusion of the league's quarterly owners meetings in New York.

 "We're in the process of trying to gather the facts as a prelude to determine whether and what discipline is appropriate," Manfred said.
+The MLB official CNN asked about the suspension said the league consulted with the team and supported the decision to suspend Pillar.

+The fifth-year player is hitting .305 this season and is in the top 10 in the American League in at-bats, runs, hits and doubles.

 MLB punished a player for using a homophobic slur in 2012.
 Shortstop Yunel Escobar, then playing for the Blue Jays, was suspended for three games after writing a homophobic slur in Spanish on his eye black, the substance ballplayers put below their eyes to reduce the sun's glare.